 Job Outlook for Funeral Service Workers[About this section] [To Top]

-Overall employment of funeral service workers is projected to grow 4 percent over the next ten years, slower than the average for all occupations.
+Overall employment of funeral service workers is projected to grow 8 percent over the next ten years, faster than the average for all occupations.

-Despite limited employment growth, about 4,000 openings for funeral service workers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 7,900 openings for funeral service workers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment of Funeral Service Workers

 Funeral service workers will be needed to assist the growing number of people prearranging end-of-life services.
-However, this demand will be slightly offset as consumers increasingly prefer cremation, which costs less and requires fewer workers than do traditional funeral arrangements.
+This demand will be constrained by consumers increasingly preferring cremation, which costs less and requires fewer workers than do traditional funeral arrangements.
 However, since most cremations still involve a memorial service or funeral, funeral home managers are expected to be needed to guide families and loved ones through the death care process and to plan end-of-life events.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.